RobbertBrand/Yolo-Tensorflow-Implementation/README.md

 ![prediction](Figure_1-2.png)

 # performance
-This Python project was used to train a Yolo model defined in config.py, on an Intel i7 set-up with a Nvidia Geforce 750M graphic card.
+This Python project was used to train a Yolo model, defined in config.py, on an Intel i7 set-up with a Nvidia Geforce 750M graphic card.
 The model was trained on about 65000 Coco dataset images for between 10 and 20 epochs.
 Results are acceptable but far from perfect because of the following reasons.
 - A larger model couldn’t be trained on my set-up because of the limited amount of available memory.
 - Further tuning of the models hyper parameters and increasing the model size is required to improve precision and recall.
 - Filtering of the predictions has to be further implemented like a non-max suppression algorithm.
-- Also is only a limited amount of data augmentation implemented.
+- Only a limited amount of data augmentation is currently implemented.

 The following settings in the `config.ini` file could be optimized to boost model precision and recall in a relative simple way: